Hypercubers/hypercubing.xyz/docs/notation.md

     - Whole-puzzle rotations are not counted.
     - Slice twists are split into contiguous outer-block twists.
     - Consecutive twists of the same axis and layers are combined.

+??? info "MC4DTM"
+    A.K.A. "whatever MC4D says."

+    - Twists are counted as they are executed.
+    - Whole-puzzle rotations counted only if they are executed as moves.
+    - Double rotations and certain reorientations are impossible to execute as one move.
+    - Any move that counts as 1 STM is possible with 1 or 2 MC4DTM moves.[^2ct]

+[^2ct]: This is due to the 2-click theorem.^\[citation needed]^